Skip to content

 • Blank lines are ignored; everything after a # is ignored (comments);

-• The fields can be visually aligned with spaces that will be ignored at processing (I use VS Code with Rainbow CSV when creating/editing TSVs);
+• The fields can be visually aligned with spaces that will be ignored at processing (I use VS Code with Rainbow CSV to work with TSVs);

 • A line may also be a directive:

-• @includepath base/path/ – sets a base path for subsequent @include directives with relative paths; the path may be absolute or relative (if relative, it's always to the data file folder);
+• @includepath base/path/ – sets a base path for subsequent @include directives with relative paths; the path may be absolute or relative to the data file folder;

-• @include path/to/another.tsv – includes another TSV file at this position; the path may be absolute or relative (if relative and a base/path/ was not already defined, it also defaults to the data file folder);
+• @include path/to/another.tsv – includes another TSV file at this position; the path may be absolute or relative to the data file folder (or to a base/path/ set previously);

 • @defaults – includes the default data file (see above).

 Libs: Many scripts use dynamically linked functions from lib/, which means that the folder structure should be preserved after downloading the repository.
-If you download releases, which are statically linked, you can use any script stand-alone1.
+If you download releases1 (which are statically linked), you can use every script stand-alone.

 Document